Caseworkers say staff shortages plague Oregon foster care

 SALEM, Ore.
-(AP) — Dozens of caseworkers rallied at the state Capitol Tuesday for full funding of Oregon’s foster care system, saying a severe staffing shortage has left employees has caused high burnout and turnover among current employees.
+(AP) — Dozens of caseworkers rallied at the state Capitol Tuesday for full funding of Oregon’s foster care system, saying a severe staffing shortage has caused high burnout and turnover among current employees.

 “Our current caseloads are more than double and sometimes approaching triple of what they should be,” said Rosanne Scott, a caseworker from Portland.
 “This is way more work than one person can manage, and it means they’re not able to do all the things our kids need us to do for them.”